The Amazing Race 4

 The Amazing Race 4 is the fourth season of the American reality competition show The Amazing Race.
 Hosted by Phil Keoghan, it featured twelve teams of two, each with a pre-existing relationship, competing in a race around the world.
 This season visited four continents and nine countries, traveling approximately 44000 mi over thirteen legs.
-Filming took place between January 18 and February 14, 2003.
-Starting in Los Angeles, racers traveled through Italy, Austria, France, the Netherlands, India, Malaysia, South Korea, and Australia before returning to the United States, traveling through Hawaii, and finishing in Phoenix.
+Filming took place from January 18 to February 14, 2003.
+Starting in Los Angeles, racers traveled through Italy, Austria, France, the Netherlands, India, Malaysia, South Korea, and Australia, before returning to the United States, traveling through Hawaii, and finishing in Phoenix.
 The season premiered on CBS on May 29, 2003, and concluded on August 21, 2003.

 Married couple Reichen Lehmkuhl and Chip Arndt were the winners of the season, while engaged couple Jon Corso and Kelly Parks finished in second place, and best friends David Dean and Jeff Strand finished in third place.

-Overview
+Format

 The clues which contestants receive during the course of the race generally fall into four categories: Route Info, Detour, Roadblock, and Fast Forward.

 The Amazing Race is a reality television show created by Bertram van Munster and Elise Doganieri, and hosted by Phil Keoghan.
 The series follows teams of two competing in a race around the world.
 Each leg of the race requires teams to deduce clues, navigate foreign environments, interact with locals, perform physical and mental challenges, and travel on a limited budget provided by the show.
 At each stop during the leg, teams receive clues inside sealed envelopes, which fall into one of these categories: